 What is a whole foods plant based diet?

 A whole foods plant based diet includes whole grains, fruits, vegetables, legumes, nuts and seeds.
-It excludes processed foods including plant oils and refined grains, and also excludes all animal products; meats, dairy, and eggs.
+It excludes heavily processed foods including plant oils and refined grains, and also excludes all animal products; meats, dairy, and eggs.

 While this sounds like a lot to exclude at first, you can still enjoy healthy versions of many of the same delicious comfort foods like pizza, burgers, and mac & cheese.